Union Budget 2024-25 Live Updates, Highlights & Announcements

 • After the Halwa ceremony, the lock-in period starts for the finance ministry staff in the Budget Press located in the ministry’s headquarters in the North Block.

 • The lock-in period is followed to maintain the secrecy of the Budget.
-Since the budget has been digitised, the lock-in period has reduced to about five days from the earlier practice of up to two weeks.
+Since the budget has been digitized, the lock-in period has been reduced to about five days from the earlier practice of up to two weeks.

 Enroll now for UPSC Online Course